aorzh/create-hosts/README.md

 create-hosts
 ============

-Creating hosts on Ubuntu 14.04 or hight
+Creating hosts on Ubuntu 14.04 or highest.

 Just run in terminal:
 sh index.sh
 and follow instrustions